fedeAlterio/SignalsDotnet/README.md

 **Configuration Options:**
 - `Comparer` - Custom `IEqualityComparer<T>` to determine when to raise PropertyChanged
 - `RaiseOnlyWhenChanged` - Whether to raise PropertyChanged only when value actually changes (default: true)
+- `SubscriptionStrategy` - Controls when the upstream subscription activates:
+  - `Persistent` (default) - Subscribes once on first value access, stays subscribed for life
+  - `RefCount` - Subscribes only while listeners are observing `Values`/`FutureValues`, unsubscribes when all listeners leave (share + ref-count semantics)

 ### `CollectionSignal<TObservableCollection>`